 One downside of living in Valmeyer is that it can take a long time to commute to work.
 In Valmeyer, the average commute to work is 33.27 minutes, which is quite a bit higher than the national average.

-The education level of Valmeyer citizens is a little higher than the average for US cities and towns: 22.44% of adults in Valmeyer have at least a bachelor's degree.
+The citizens of Valmeyer are slightly better educated than the national average of 21.84% for all cities and towns, with 22.44% of adults in Valmeyer having a bachelor's degree or advanced degree.

 The per capita income in Valmeyer in 2022 was $39,096, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $156,384 for a family of four.